 I’ve gotten many questions about the keto diet for runners lately among my private clients, so I felt it was time to discuss it publicly.

-I think we’re all clear that I am not the dietitian to recommend a low carb diet for runners (or anyone for that matter).
+I think we’re all clear that I am not the dietitian to recommend a low carb diet.
 It goes against my typical pre workout nutrition recommendations, and even the basic nutrition advice for a beginner runners diet.

 Unless you have a chronic disease that a low carb diet has been medically shown to benefit (through lots of research), you’re not going to receive that recommendation for me.